 While social media is essential to many people’s lives, you should stay offline until your claim is resolved.
 Insurers often monitor claimants’ social media accounts to obtain evidence to prove claimants are not injured.
 For instance, an insurance company might use a photo of a claimant participating in a physical activity as proof that the claimant’s injury is not as severe as they suggest.
 Instead of publicizing your life, avoid social media until your case ends.

-Seek Assistance from an Aggressive Lawyer is the Best Way to Scare an Insurance Adjuster
+Assistance from an Aggressive Lawyer is the Best Way to Scare an Insurance Adjuster

 You can count on us to fight for you.
 Call us at (803) 350-9230 for a free consultation if you sustained injuries in an accident someone else caused.
 Let us handle the claims process so you can focus on healing from your injuries.